TheFastCat/AzureActiveDirectoryWithNancyFxStatelessAuthentication/README.md

 Also additional, contextual links to outside resources are added to aid those in the trenches.

 Feedback is appreciated via my twitter handle http://twitter.com/ReidPeryam

+This application is predicated on a valid Azure Active Directory tenant configuration.
+See the AADHelper.cs for the consumed values that can be swapped with your own.